iglebekk/msghub-laravel/README.md

 # Laravel Package for MSGHUB API

-## Laravel wrapper package for the MSGHUB API
+This is a package for the Intelio service MSGHUB.
+Access token are provied to you from an ADMIN.

+## Installation

 - Run `Composer require iglebekk/msghub-laravel`
 - Edit `.env` file and add `MSGHUB_ACCESS_TOKEN`and `MSGHUB_BASE_URI`